5th SS Panzer Division Wiking: Formation, training and demographics

+Operational history

 Invasion of the Soviet Union

 The division took part in Operation Barbarossa, the invasion of the Soviet Union, advancing through Galicia, today's Ukraine.
 In July and August, Wiking participated in the encirclement battles at Uman and Kiev.
 Later in August, the division fought for the bridgehead across the Dnieper River at Dnepropetrovsk.
 Finally, the division took part in the heavy fighting for Rostov-on-Don before retreating to the Mius River line in November, to hold for the winter.

-In February 1942, the Soviet’s winter offensive had established breakthroughs on either side of the transportation hub of Izium.
+In February 1942, the Soviet winter offensive had established breakthroughs on either side of the transportation hub of Izium.
 A Kampfgruppe was formed around the 1st battalion of the Germania regiment and the division's assault gun battery and sent north to help contain the Soviet thrusts.
 By the 25th of February, this Kampfgruppe was virtually annihilated in defensive battles near Izium against superior Soviet armored forces.
 Ultimately the front had been stabilized however, and conditions had been set for the devastating Axis counterattack at the Second Battle of Kharkov a few months later.

-During the spring of 1942, the division received reinforcements for the coming offensive, including a battalion of Finnish infantry and a battery of StuG III’s to replace earlier losses.
+During the spring of 1942, the division received reinforcements for the coming offensive, including a battalion of Finnish infantry and a battery of StuG III's to replace earlier losses.
 In early June 1942, Wiking received its panzer battalion, making it among the first SS Divisions to be given its own armored contingent.
 The panzer battalion had just under sixty tanks, and was made up of two companies of Panzer IIIs and one company of Panzer IVs.
 The battalion was commanded by veteran SS officer Johannes Mühlenkamp.